 Generally, the cost of the services during the product discovery stage is either fixed or calculated based on the time spent and the experts’ hourly rates.

-Therefore, the discovery phase can be viewed as building the foundation for the success of your product.
+The discovery phase of projects is not about generating stacks of documentation but about bringing the client, the stakeholders, and the team all together on the same page.
+Therefore, the discovery phase can be viewed as building the foundation for the product’s success.
 Investing moderate time and money into getting to know your product better will pay off tenfold during the development and after the product launch.

 Do you need technical expertise or professional advice on your future product’s viability?
 Not sure if your project budget will suffice?
 Wondering how to validate a software/app idea without building the product?
 Please don’t hesitate to reach out to Onix’s experts to get your answers.